onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-04-18-2025.md

 4. Build and ship a new dashboard to provide node operators with real-time access to staking, epoch-related and other relevant data.

 **Done last sprint**
-  * Contract signing with Alchemy.
-  * Contract review with Tibles, Quicknode.
+  * BlockDaemon 10 SNs onboarded.
-  * Flipside 5 SNs onboarding.
+  * Alchemy 2 SNs onboarded.
-  * BlockDaemon 5 SNs onboarding
+  * Tibles 2 SNs onboarded.
+  * No operator controls 1/3rd or more of the network's consensus nodes

 **This sprint**

-  * BlockDaemon 10 SNs onboarding.
-  * Alchemy node onboarding.
-  * QuickNode Contract review and signing.
+  * Vishal OOO

 ---